History of the Presidio

 * Cotton/Wool Carding, Spinning, and Weavingon a Loom - Señoritas of the Presidio era demonstrate an important skill of the period including carding cotton bolls that have come directly from the plant, spinning the fibers into yarn on a drop spindle and weaving on a loom.

-All group tours must be booked at least one week in advance, with a guaranteed number of participants due 24 hours in advance of the tour.
+All group tours must be booked at least one week in advance.
+The number of people attending must be guaranteed two days before the event by 3 pm.
+This guarantee number is the minimum amount you will be charged when your group arrives.
 Full payment is due the day of the tour.

 Groups that enter with an outside tour company or walking tour guide must pay the $4 admission per person.
 Guides and tour companies must pre-schedule a tour with a docent unless previously arranged otherwise.
 The Presidio Museum will not guarantee a docent tour unless groups are scheduled in advance.